-In response to the risks and opportunities that sustainable development brings to the operation of the Group, the Board and the ESG Working Group will hold meetings from time to time to assess ESG risks in all aspects of the Group's operations and formulate relevant improvement measures based on the identified risks, including the manufacturing process, product quality, working environment and resource allocation to mitigate its negative impact.
-This year, we have carried out risk scoring for the identified ESG issues.
-The followings are the 4 ESG issues with relatively higher risk scores.
+In response to the risks and opportunities that sustainable development brings to the operation of the Group, the Board and the ESG Working Group of the Group will hold meetings from time to time to assess ESG risks in all aspects of the Group's operations and formulate relevant improvement measures based on the identified risks, including the manufacturing process, product quality, working environment and resource allocation to mitigate its negative impact.
+This year, we have identified 3 ESG issues with the highest risk.